PSY-20044 - Statistics for Psychology

 Description for 2024/25

-This module will cover commonly-used research methods in psychology, ranging from classical tests through to statistics at the forefront of Psychology.
-These include factorial ANOVA, multiple regression, and an introduction to Bayesian analysis.
+This module will cover commonly-used advanced research methods in psychology, ranging from classical tests through to statistics at the forefront of Psychology.
+These include factorial ANOVA, regression, and an introduction to Bayesian analysis.
 Additionally, you will be provided with hands-on experience working on your own research projects.
 The module develops statistical understanding vital to the comprehension of much psychology research.
 The logical and numerical skills developed are of use throughout psychology, other disciplines and activities, and are highly regarded by potential employers.

 Aims